Summary

 The symptoms of bipolar disorder can be subtle or extreme.
 There are currently 2.3 million Americans with a diagnosis of bipolar disorder today.
 Many more have the condition, but lack a proper diagnosis that can enable them to get the help they need.

+The symptoms of bipolar disorder can be subtle or extreme.
 People of nearly any age can have bipolar disorder, but the onset is usually during adolescence.
 The mean age of onset is 18 years old.
 Many people with bipolar disorder apply for disability, but a large percentage of them get denied.
-Often, they are denied because they apply without gathering enough information about the eligibility criteria for SSD.
+Often, they are denied because they apply without gathering sufficient information about SSD eligibility criteria.

-Patients with bipolar might apply for bipolar disability benefits because they have trouble dealing with ordinary life events.
-Their ability to perform their job, maintain positive interpersonal relationships, or keep up with academic requirements can become affected.
+Patients with bipolar disorder might apply for disability benefits because they have trouble managing ordinary life events.
+Their ability to perform their job, maintain positive interpersonal relationships, or meet academic requirements can be affected.
 One of the most challenging tasks for these patients is maintaining a healthy social life.

-There are many different treatments for bipolar, and the disability can often be offset through medications and talk therapy.
-But if the condition doesn’t improve with treatment and this precludes someone from living a healthy life, then bipolar can be disabling.
+There are many different treatments for bipolar disorder, and the disability can often be offset through medications and talk therapy.
+But if the condition doesn’t improve with treatment and this precludes someone from living a healthy life, then bipolar disorder can be disabling.

 There is no cure for bipolar disorder.
 Common symptoms of the condition include: